Central Limit Theorem and Near classical Berry-Esseen rate for self normalized sums in high dimensions: Introduction

 Similar to (\ref{clt-1}), we say that UCLT of the normalized random vector $U_n$ holds over a class of sets $\A$ provided

-When $p$ is fixed, under some conditions on the truncated second moment of $\|X_1\|,\dots$ $,\|X_n\|$ ($\|\cdot\|$ denotes the Euclidean norm), convergence of $\rho_{n,\A^{re}}$ to $0$ as $n\rightarrow \infty$ follows from the classic Lindeberg's Central Limit Theorem (CLT) (cf. Theorem 11.1.6 of Athreya and Lahiri (2006)).
+When $p$ is fixed, convergence of $\rho_{n,\A^{re}}$ to $0$ as $n\rightarrow \infty$ follows easily from the classical Lindeberg's Central Limit Theorem.
 When $p$ grows with $n$, then there is a series of interesting results available in the literature.
-In a seminal paper, Chernozhukov et al. (2013) showed that when the random variables $X_{ij}$'s are sub-exponential, $\rho_{n,\A^{max}}\rightarrow 0$ as $n\rightarrow \infty$ provided $\log p =o(n^{1/7})$.
-Chernozhukov et al. (2017) improved their results and established the same growth rate of $p$ when $\A=\A^{re}$ in (\ref{clt-2}).
-Under the same assumption of sub-exponentiality of $X_{ij}$'s when $\A=\A^{re}$, the rate of $p$ is improved to $\log p = o(n^{1/5})$ by Chernozhukov et al. (2019) and Koike (2019).
-Kuchibhotla et al. (2021) considered $\A=\A^{max}$ in (\ref{clt-2}) and established that $\log p$ can grow like $o\big(n^{1/4}\big)$ under the assumption of sub-Exponentiality of $|X_{ij}|^\alpha$'s for some $0<\alpha\leq 2$.
-Under similar setting and with the additional assumption that the random vectors $X_i$'s are iid having log-concave density, Fang and Koike (2020) improved the growth rate of $p$ to $\log p =o (n^{1/3}(\log n)^{-2/3})$ in (\ref{clt-2}) with $\mathcal{A}=\mathcal{A}^{re}$.
-Recently, Das and Lahiri (2020) further improved the rate of $p$ to $\log p =o(n^{1/2})$ in (\ref{clt-2}) with $\A=\A^{re}$ when the random vectors $X_i$'s are independent and they have independent \& identically distributed (iid) sub-Gaussian components symmetric around $0$.
+In a seminal paper, \cite{CCK13} showed that when the random variables $X_{ij}$'s are sub-exponential, $\rho_{n,\A^{max}}\rightarrow 0$ as $n\rightarrow \infty$ provided $\log p =o(n^{1/7})$. \cite{CCK17} improved their results and established the same growth rate of $p$ when $\A=\A^{re}$ in (\ref{clt-2}).
+Under the same assumption of sub-exponentiality of $X_{ij}$'s when $\A=\A^{re}$, the rate of $p$ is improved to $\log p = o(n^{1/5})$ by \cite{CCKK} and \cite{K}.
+Under the additional assumption that the random vectors $X_i$'s are iid having log-concave density, \cite{FK} improved the growth rate of $p$ to $\log p =o (n^{1/3}(\log n)^{-2/3})$ in (\ref{clt-2}) with $\mathcal{A}=\mathcal{A}^{re}$.
+Recently, \cite{DL} further improved the rate of $p$ to $\log p =o(n^{1/2})$ in (\ref{clt-2}) with $\A=\A^{re}$ when the random vectors $X_i$'s are independent and they have independent \& identically distributed (iid) sub-Gaussian components symmetric around $0$.
 Some negative results are also available in the literature.
-For example, Fang and Koike (2020) showed that when $X_{ij}$'s are iid across $(i,j)$ with $E(X_{11}^3)\neq 0$ and some other conditions are true, the rate of $p$ in (\ref{clt-2}) with $\A=\A^{max}$ can not be improved further from $\log p =o(n^{1/3})$.
-On the other hand, Das and Lahiri (2020) showed using an example that the rate $\log p =o(n^{1/2})$ in (\ref{clt-2}) with $\A=\A^{max}$ can not be improved as a power of $n$ when the underlying setup is symmetric around $0$.
-Some results in the direction of matching the $n^{-1/2}$ scaling of classical Berry-Esseen theorem in high dimensional setup are also established; see for example Lopes (2020) and Kuchibhotla and Rinaldo (2020).
+For example, \cite{FK} showed that when $X_{ij}$'s are iid across $(i,j)$ with $E(X_{11}^3)\neq 0$ and some other conditions are true, the rate of $p$ in (\ref{clt-2}) with $\A=\A^{max}$ can not be improved further from $\log p =o(n^{1/3})$.
+On the other hand, \cite{DL} showed using an example that the rate $\log p =o(n^{1/2})$ in (\ref{clt-2}) with $\A=\A^{max}$ can not be improved as a power of $n$ when the underlying setup is symmetric around $0$.
+Beside finding the optimal growth rate of the dimension $p$ in the UCLT of normalized sum $U_n$, results in the direction of matching the $n^{-1/2}-$rate of the classical Berry-Esseen theorem have also been investigated in the literature. \cite{FK} established the high dimensional Berry-Esseen rate $(\log p)^{3/2}(\log n)n^{-1/2}$ for $\rho_{n, \mathcal{A}^{re}}$ when $X_i$'s are iid random vectors having log-concave densities.
+When $X_i$'s are iid random vectors with sub-Gaussian components, \cite{L} established the Berry-Esseen rate $(\log pn)^4 (\log n)n^{-1/2}$ for $\rho_{n, \mathcal{A}^{dist}}$. \cite{KR} generalized the Berry-Esseen rate of \cite{L} to the non-identical case. \cite{FK} also showed that $(\log p)^{3/2}n^{-1/2}$ is the optimal Berry-Esseen rate for $\rho_{n, \mathcal{A}^{re}}$ when $X_{ij}$'s are iid across $(i,j)$ and $EX_{11}^3\neq 0$.